n7ekb/cps-import-builder/README.md

 #### Description

-This single column file allows you to exclude rows of the Digital-Repeaters__*.csv files from processing.
+This single column .csv file allows you to exclude rows of the Digital-Repeaters__*.csv files from processing.

-The PNW Digital Network (http://pnwdigital.net) provides a Digital-Repeaters__*.csv file that includes a row for each repeater (59+) on their network covering several states in the Pacific Northwest.
+The PNW Digital Network (http://pnwdigital.net) provides a Digital-Repeaters__*.csv file that includes a row for each repeater (59+) on their DMR network covering the Pacific Northwest Region in North America.
 A codeplug that contains a channel for each repeater/talkgroup combination specified in the Digital-Repeaters__*.csv file would have upwards of 3000+ channels.
 This